 Executive Director

-Users have the same access rights as an Agency Administrator
+Users have the same access rights as an Agency Administrator but can elect to use Executive Director to differentiate internal job roles and maintain consistency with organizational chart/structure.

 System Operator

 Users may only access Administration screens.
 System Operators can create new agency providers, add new users, reset passwords, and access other system-level options.
 Users may order additional user licenses and modify the allocation of licenses.
 They maintain the system but may not access any client or service records.